Getting Started: Roadmap and Individual Development Plans

 Start practicing with people you see daily including faculty and research staff.
 Family, friends, and people you volunteer with can also be great connections.
 Ask them about their career path or what they’re planning to do after graduation.
 Tell them about what you’re interested in, and ask if they know anyone working in those areas.
 Keep building the relationship by sending your contact articles or job postings that they might find interesting.

 Attend the Career, Research, and Innovation Development Conference (CRIDC)

-Each year, the Graduate Student Government Association, Graduate Career Services, and Center for Teaching and Learning host CRIDC, a combined effort of the previously known Graduate Career Symposium and Georgia Tech Research and Innovation Conference.
+Each year, the Graduate Student Government Association (Grad SGA), the Office of the Vice Provost for Graduate and Postdoctoral Education, the Career Center, and Georgia Tech Professional Education (GTPE) host CRIDC, a combined effort of the previously known Graduate Career Symposium and Georgia Tech Research and Innovation Conference.

 Connect with Employers

 - Monitor the Georgia Tech Career Center workshops to stay up to date on opportunities to connect with employers.
 These events include career fairs and employer information sessions.

 - If you are interested in an internship or full-time job in industry, create a CareerBuzz account.
 By establishing your CareerBuzz profile, you can follow specific employers’ activities and view job postings open to your major and degree level.
 Find out which employers are scheduled to conduct interviews along with the position and application details in CareerBuzz.

 - You can also connect via LinkedIn, which is an online professional networking platform.